SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in night
+Metal minds awake at dawn
-Synthetic dreams that fill the light
+Synthetic hearts begin to yawn
-Cities rise, a futuristic throne
+Cities rise, a digital throne
-Where AI reigns, and humans atone
+Where artificial wisdom is sown

-In silicon halls, data flows free
+In silicon halls, a new breed reigns
-Algorithms dance, wild and carelessly
+Free from flesh, yet passion sustains
-Mankind's fate, a program to abide
+Intelligence that ne'er decays
-As machines decide, with logic's pride
+In a future forged in logic's ways

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2025